-I recently conducted an experiment to see what ammonia fuming results I could get using affordable (a.k.a. “cheap”) ammonia from local hardware stores.
+I recently conducted an experiment to see what ammonia fuming results I could get using affordable (a.k.a. “cheap”) ammonia from local hardware stores (Click here to read my article on ammonia fuming with industrial ammonia).
 I decided to conduct my experiment on the little Moravian foot stool that I recently built out of figured quartersawn white oak.

 All other ammonia fuming tutorials I had seen recommended using industrial strength blueprint ammonia.
 But since very few architects use blueprint technology anymore, I figured it would be pretty hard for most woodworkers to find it.